Consolidating 1

 This advanced functionality will give IT leaders more agility while reducing complexity and making automation more accessible to business users.
 This will help leaders achieve their digital transformation goals and better position themselves for emerging technology and business needs.

 A consolidated approach is also supported by EMA, an automation industry research group.
-Their most recent survey from winter 2022 found that nearly 60 percent believe their organization has too many scheduling and automation tools in place.
-A vast majority — 80 percent — believe that their organization would be more efficient if they consolidated their existing scheduling and automation tools.
+In a recent survey, they found that nearly 60% of leaders believe their organization has too many scheduling and automation tools in place.
+A vast majority — 80% — believe that their organization would be more efficient if they consolidated their existing scheduling and automation tools.

 Organizations that invest in a workload automation consolidation project realize a range of benefits, from improved efficiency and simplified management to the ability to redeploy valuable IT resources into other, more business-critical areas.